Conferences & Events

 A badge is a visual representation of an accomplishment, achievement or skill acquisition—more granular than a formal degree, but helps to make incremental learning more visible.

 EDUCAUSE Badging Program

-In support of the higher education IT community, EDUCAUSE has implemented a badging program.
-Those meeting the established criteria have an opportunity to earn and display digital badges in recognition of their engagement with the association.
+In support of the higher education IT community, EDUCAUSE implemented a badging program in 2014.
+Those individuals who meet established criteria have an opportunity to earn digital badges in recognition of their engagement with the association.
 When you earn, display, and share badges, you help draw attention to your community involvement and professional development experiences.

-For more information on badges, please see the EDUCAUSE Review article Digital Badges for Professional Development or the 7 Things You Should Read About...™ Badging.
+For more information on badges, please see the EDUCAUSE Review article Digital Badges for Professional Development or the 7 Things You Should Read About...™ Badging or find other materials in our badge resource library.
 Be a part of the discussion by joining the Microcredentials and Badges Constituent Group.